Sunil-Pradhan/javascript-cheatsheet/README.md

 var b = 20;
 ```

-JavaScript understand internally this way at compile phase:
+JavaScript understand internally this way at compile phase

 ```javascript
 var a;